NexPlayer/Android-SDK/advanced.md

 - `interface ICodecDownListener`
 - `enum NexALFactoryErrorCode`

-    Possible error codes that can be returned by `NexPlayer`™’s *NexALFactory*.
+    Possible error codes that can be returned by `NexPlayer`’s *NexALFactory*.

 **Protected Member Functions**